Bram-code/beer-suggestions/README.md

 # beer-suggestions
-It suggests beer based what you like to taste
+It suggests beer based on what you like to taste